 According to the American Psychological Association (APA), the impact of stress in our lives in definitely increasing.
 A significantly greater percentage of adults reported experiencing a stress level of 8 or higher regularly on an 10 point scale.
 Only 18 percent of adults reported this extreme stress in 2014 versus 24 percent in 2015.
+In 2020, stress impacted a reported 78 percent of Americans.
 All this stress is impacting our health and our hormones.

 What is stress?